Autoregressive Networks: Autoregressive network models

 \subsection{Estimation}

-To simplify the notation, we assume the availability of the observations $\bX_0, \bX_1, \cdots, \bX_n$ from a stationary network process which satisfies the condition of Theorem \ref{thm1}.
+To simplify the notation, we assume the availability of the observations $\bX_0, \bX_1, \cdots, \bX_n$ from a stationary network process which satisfies the condition of Proposition \ref{thm1}.
 Without imposing any further structure on the model, the parameters $(\alpha_{i,j}, \beta_{i,j})$, for different $(i,j)$, can be estimated separately.
+Condition on $\bX_0$, the maximum likelihood estimators are